QIB-Sheffield/weasel.github.io/index.md

 **[2] Build your own:** Next you can try building some different `weasel` configurations by assembling pipelines from the library using the configuration builder.
 Detailed instructions and examples are provided [here](https://qib-sheffield.github.io/weaselweb/configurations.html).

 **[3] Script a pipeline:** Finally, you can try using `weasel` scripting to wrap one of your own functions up into a `weasel` pipeline and ad it your configuration.
 Detailed instructions and tutorials with simple examples are provided [here](https://qib-sheffield.github.io/weaselweb/pipelines.html).

-_Note: you will need some DICOM data.
-If you do not have any, you can download some from the library of data samples provided, or work with a freely available dataset such as [RIDER](https://wiki.cancerimagingarchive.net/display/Public/RIDER+Collections)._